-Scenic Rim - Planeta.com
+Scenic Rim

-Photo: Tatterys, View from Mount Greville
+Photo: Tatterys, View from Mount Greville (Some rights reserved)

 Australia – The Scenic Rim Region is a local government area in West Moreton region of South East Queensland.
-Established in 2008, it was preceded by several previous local government areas with histories extending back to the early 1900s and beyond.
 The main town of the region is Beaudesert.

 Google Maps